Rachel Notley: Climate change and environment

 On November 22, 2015, Notley unveiled Alberta's updated climate change strategy, in time for the COP 21 conference in Paris.
-In doing so, Notley acted upon one of the NDP's central campaign promises: for years, the NDP had criticized the PC government's inaction on the climate change file.
-The plan was described in multiple media outlets as bold and far-reaching.
-This policy shift came about partly because of the characterization of Alberta oil as 'some of the dirtiest in the world' by US President Barack Obama, which the premier likened to a "kick in the teeth".

-The plan included an economy-wide carbon tax starting in 2017 and a cap on emissions from the oil sands.
+The plan included an economy-wide carbon price starting in 2017 and a cap on emissions from the oil sands.
 The plan also included a phase-out of coal-fired electricity by 2030, a 10-year goal to halve methane emissions, as well as incentives for renewable energy.
-The plan won plaudits from both environmental groups and oil executives, who were present behind Notley at the announcement in Edmonton.
-The Canadian Association of Petroleum Producers also applauded the plan, saying it "provides direction that will allow the oil and natural gas industry to grow, further enhance its environmental performance through technological innovation, and is expected to improve market access to allow Canadian oil to reach more markets."
-The carbon tax was expected to raise $3 billion annually by 2018.
-Although Notley initially indicated that the carbon tax would be revenue neutral, similar to the structure imposed in neighbouring British Columbia, the plan did not cut any personal taxes, bringing into doubt Notley's assertion of revenue neutrality.
-Notley acted on the recommendations of a five-member panel appointed by Shannon Phillips, the minister of environment.

 In November 2016, $1.4 billion was paid to compensate three major Albertan power producers (ATCO, Capital Power, and Transalta) to expedite the transition caused by the closure of six coal-fired power plants.
 The compensation was derived from the carbon tax and was to be paid over a period of 14 years.

-In 2017, the Notley government resumed addressing the proliferation of abandoned wells by budgeting $235 million for the Orphan Well Association to begin land reclamation and rehabilitation of thousands of abandoned wells in the province.
-The plan was expected to carry through three years and create jobs.
+In 2017, the Notley government resumed addressing the proliferation of abandoned wells by budgeting $235 million for the Orphan Well Association to begin land reclamation and rehabilitation of thousands of orphan wells in the province.

 A partnership between the provincial government, the Tallcree First Nation, and conservation group 'Nature Conservatory of Canada' created the 3330 km2 Birch River Wildland Provincial Park adjacent to the south of Wood Buffalo National Park.
 The park is the largest territory of protected boreal forest in the world.
 Syncrude contributed $2.3 million to the project.